-Instructor Alan Creech demonstrates a
+Instructor Alan Creech demonstrates

 technique with a student.